-By Mark Ainsdale.
-Last Updated 11th August 2021.
+Updated by Max Mitrovic on 5th April 2022.
 Welcome to our guide about making a compensation claim after an emergency braking accident on a bus.
 The bus services in the UK are something that sees lots of commuters and leisure travellers every day.
-While most journeys go off without a hitch and the biggest problem you have is finding a seat on a crowded bus, it is important to note that not all bus journeys end satisfactorily.
+While most journeys go off without a hitch, it is important to note that not all bus journeys end satisfactorily.

 A bus accident injury is no joke whatsoever, and if a bus braking causes it in an emergency, you may not realise it, but it might be a possibility that you could claim compensation.
-Whether you have suffered whiplash, strains, sprains or more serious injuries due to the bus having a slip or trip on the road, then you might want to read below to see if you’re likely to be able to claim.
+Whether you have suffered whiplash, strains, sprains or more serious injuries, then you might want to read below to see if you’re likely to be able to claim.

 If you’re more interested in talking about what you’ve gone through to ascertain the validity of a bus accident claim, then 0800 073 8804 is the right number to call.
-Otherwise, if you’d like to learn more before calling, our guide below should prove very useful.
+You can also contact us through our website or write to us using the chat bubble now on your screen.